-Since the construction of Y is complex we now present another path to its construction.
-This approach is more based on how object-oriented languages such as C++ implement messaging to self: every time an object method is invoked, (a pointer to) the object itself is passed as an additional parameter.
+We construct Y based on how object-oriented languages such as Python and C++ implement messaging to self: every time an object method is invoked, the object itself is passed as an additional parameter.

 We demonstrate this approach by again writing a summate function.
 This time we follow the C++ idea and write the function to accept two arguments: arg, which is the number to which we will sum, and this, which is the copy of the function we require to be passed in so that recursion may occur.
 We will name our function summate0 to reflect the fact that it is not quite the summate we want.
 It can be defined as